Resolvent-Based Optimisation for Approximating the Statistics of a Chaotic Lorenz System: Application to the Lorenz System

-\fref{fig:trace-convergence} shows on the left the trace of the global residual, normalised by $\norm{\bm{g}\left(\bm{x}_f\right)}^2$ for the final quasi-trajectory obtained over the duration of the optimisation of the same quasi-trajectory as in \fref{fig:quasitrajectory-pdf}.
+Panel (a) of \fref{fig:trace-convergence} the trace of the global residual, normalised by $\norm{\bm{g}\left(\bm{x}_f\right)}^2$ for the final quasi-trajectory obtained over the duration of the optimisation of the same quasi-trajectory as in \fref{fig:quasitrajectory-pdf}.
 It can be seen that the global residual has not yet converged to either a zero $\mathcal{R}=0$ or a non-zero minimum after $10000$ iterations.
 Nevertheless, the close qualitative resemblance observed in Figure \ref{fig:quasitrajectory-pdf} is achieved after only a moderate number of iterations.
-On the right of \fref{fig:trace-convergence} are the period-averaged observables defined in \eref{eq:observables} computed on the quasi-trajectory at each iteration, plotted with horizontal lines corresponding to the values of the mean observables obtained from a long chaotic trajectory obtained from numerical integration of the equations of motion.
+On the right of \fref{fig:trace-convergence} are the period-averaged observables defined in \eref{eq:observables} computed on the quasi-trajectory at each iteration, plotted with horizontal lines corresponding to the values of the mean observables computed from a long chaotic trajectory obtained with a numerical integration of the equations of motion.
 The values of the period averaged observables over the quasi-trajectory approach the chaotic values, displaying a convergence of the statistics well before the residual itself has converged, with most of the improvement being done between $10$ and $100$ iterations.
 Thus, it is reasonable to say that this quasi-trajectory has converged to the point of providing useful approximations to the statistics of the chaotic dynamics at around $1000$ iterations.

 The local residual $\bm{r}$ in equation \ref{eq:lr} can be viewed as a small perturbation imposed on the governing equations, and therefore a quasi-trajectory can be viewed as an exact solution to this slightly perturbed system.
-The ratio of the global residual to the norm of the system's right hand side, $\mathcal{R}/\norm{\bm{g}\left(\bm{x}\right)}^2$, can then be viewed as a measure of the closeness of this forced system to original system.
+The ratio of the global residual to the norm of the system's right-hand side, $\mathcal{R}/\norm{\bm{g}\left(\bm{x}\right)}^2$, can then be viewed as a measure of the closeness of this forced system to original system.
 As such, these results show that nearby systems to the Lorenz system, or equivalently a lightly forced Lorenz system, have very similar statistics to each other.